rabithole/CS-Build-Week-1/bw_notes.md

 	- Cell 'Properties'
 	1. State of cell: Alive or Dead
 	2. current state
-	3. Clickable/Tappable
+	3. Clickable/Tappable<br>
 		a.
-Clicked for users to set up intial cell configuration.
+Clicked for users to set up intial cell configuration.<br>
 		b.
 Not clickable when simulation is running.
 	4. Begaviors: Toggle state functionality.
 		a.
 Manual toggle alive or dead before sim running.